ivan-kleshnin/cyclejs-examples/README.md

 ### No trailing `$`

-I used that convention previously but I've changed my mind since then.
+Convention of `obs$` was used here previously but I've changed my mind since then.

 Four reasons to discard it:

-1. It's inconsistent inside CycleJS. `vtree$` vs `DOM` – both are streams but named differently.
+1. It's inconsistent inside CycleJS. `vtree$` vs `DOM` – both are streams but named differently.<br/>
    There is a strong reason why `DOM` has no `$` (filename...) but it's still inconsistent.

 2. Related projects (RxJS, Elm, etc.) does not follow this convention.